Philosophy

 Overview

 The minor in Philosophy provides students with an understanding of the principles, methods, and areas of application of contemporary philosophy.
-Philosophers study conceptual questions within and between the humanities, arts and sciences: What is art?
+Philosophers study conceptual questions within and between the humanities, arts and sciences: What is freedom?
 What is justice?
 What is the relation between mind and brain?
 Philosophy at UC Merced combines a traditional curriculum with an emphasis on these interdisciplinary linkages.
 Because of this, students should be able to use their training in philosophy to complement their other coursework and to identify connections between their various areas of study.

 Program Learning Outcomes